masahito3/roguelike/README.md

-# roguelike
+# A roguelike game

 ## Overview

 This is a roguelike game that is based on 'Complete Roguelike Tutorial' in RogueBasin.
-Many rules, items and monsters that are taken from the rogue version 3.1 have been incorporated.
+Many rules, items, monsters and more that are taken from the rogue version 3.1 have been incorporated.

 ## Requirement